-All of the programs are individually approved by the Connecticut State Board of Examiners for Nursing with the consent of the Commissioner of the Connecticut Department of Public Health.
-Five of the programs (Capital, Gateway, Naugatuck Valley, Norwalk & Three Rivers) are accredited by the National League for Nursing Accrediting Commission, Inc. located at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; P: 404-975-5000, www.nlnac.org.
-The newest nursing program, Northwestern Connecticut Community College, has been granted Candidacy Status by the National League for Nursing Accrediting Commission (NLNAC) and is currently in the process of seeking full accreditation.
+All of the programs are individually approved by the Connecticut State Board of Examiners for Nursing with the consent of the Commissioner of the Connecticut Department of Public Health and are accredited by the National League for Nursing Accrediting Commission, Inc. (NLNAC) located at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; P: 404-975-5000, www.nlnac.org.